Theme for the Week - Helping

-Hurricane Katrina happened late August, 2005.
+Hurricane Katrina happened late August, 2005; Super Storm Sandy happened in late October 2012 and Hurricane Maria devastated Puerto Rico and other surrounding places in 2017.
 Many people lost everything they had ever had and needed a lot of help.
 So this week, we'll learn a little more about the word "help" and what it means to be a helper!

 Letter of the Week: K - for Katrina (we haven't done K all year!).
 Show your child a picture of both a capital K and a lower case k.
 Draw a K on paper, or use their finger to draw it in the sandbox or dirt.
 Use bath tub or refrigerator letters to show them this letter as well.

 Number of the Week: 5 - For 5 years ago.
 When you show your child anything say "5 fingers" and show them a picture of the number 5.
 Write the number 5 on paper.
 Show them 5 things at a time and count them - "one, two, three, four, five" - so your child gets used to the pattern.